Mati365/ckeditor5-rails/README.md

 ## Events fired by the editor 🔊

+CKEditor 5 provides a set of events that you can listen to in order to react to changes in the editor.
+You can listen to these events using the `addEventListener` method or by defining event handlers directly in the view.

 ### `editor-ready` event

 The event is fired when the initialization of the editor is completed.
 You can listen to it using the `editor-ready` event.